clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/restart.rst

 -n option
 =========

-The *-n* option makes :command:`clr-service-restart` perform no restarts.
+The :command:`-n` option makes :command:`clr-service-restart` perform no restarts.
 Instead it displays the services that could potentially be restarted.
 When used, :command:`clr-service-restart` outputs a list of messages showing:

 * Which service needs a restart.